Techbarsha/github_cloud/Creating and Populating a Bigtable Instance/Creating and Populating a Bigtable Instance.md

 ./techcps1054.sh
 ```
 ### Check your progress on Task 1-3
-*Note Do not run the next command until you get a score on Task 1 to 3*
+*▶️Note Do not run the next command until you get a score on Task 1 to 3*
 ```
 cbt -instance personalized-sales ls